January TBD, 2018

 Schedule and Check-in

 On-site check-in will begin at 8:30 AM.
 Participating patrols must be signed in (with all participating member present) by 9:15 AM.
-The patrol leader must have completed the required on-site check in, or be in line to check in with the event SPL no later than 9:15 AM.
+The patrol leader must have completed the required on-site check-in, or be in line to check in with the event senior patrol leader (SPL) no later than 9:15 AM.

-The patrol leaders will check in with the event SPL and his staff.
-Each patrol leader will receive a packet of information, which will contain all the information needed to lead his patrol through the scheduled events.
+The patrol leaders will check in with the event SPL and their staff.
+Each patrol leader will receive a packet of information, which will contain all the information needed to lead their patrol through the scheduled events.
 The patrol check-in is independent of the unit check-in.

 What to Bring

 Each patrol will be presented a problem and will have a set amount of time to solve the problem.
 At each problem, there will be four performers and one victim (any other patrol member must “sit out”).
 Each member must serve as a victim in at least one problem situation.
 No books or pamphlets are allowed.